top of page

 Alicia Kozma

 This chapter examines ethnographic interviews as a critical method in production studies.
-Since writing and analysis from ethnographic interviews is heavily dependent on the research design of the study, the chapter reviews the process for constructing a project based on ethnographic interviews.
-Once this has been established, the chapter works through writing with other people’ s words and the place for the researcher within that process.
-To do so the chapter uses examples from an ethnographically-based project in production studies.
+Since writing and analysis from ethnographic interviews are heavily dependent on the research design of the study, the chapter reviews the process for constructing a project based on ethnographic interviews.
+Once this has been established, the chapter works through writing with other people’s words and the place for the researcher within that process.
+To do so the chapter uses examples from an ethnographic project in production studies.

 Tijana Mamula